minetest/minetest/doc/lua_api.md

 -------------------

 Vectors used to be defined as tables of the form `{x = num, y = num, z = num}`.
-Since Minetest 5.5.0, vectors additionally have a metatable to enable easier use.
+Since version 5.5.0, vectors additionally have a metatable to enable easier use.
 Note: Those old-style vectors can still be found in old mod code.
 Hence, mod and engine APIs still need to be able to cope with them in many places.

 Manually constructed tables are deprecated and highly discouraged.
-This interface should be used to ensure seamless compatibility between mods and the Minetest API.
+This interface should be used to ensure seamless compatibility between mods and the Luanti API.
 This is especially important to callback function parameters and functions overwritten by mods.
 Also, though not likely, the internal implementation of a vector might change in